operations

 A pool route only works if the buyer can operate it correctly after the sale.
 That is why training matters.
 Even a well-built route can underperform if the owner does not understand scheduling, route management, customer communication, and basic service expectations.
 The right training shortens that learning curve and helps the buyer move from purchase to operation without guesswork.

 Warranty coverage matters for the same reason.
 Buyers want a route that is supported if an account falls off soon after the transition.
-That is part of why our pool routes warranty is part of the purchase conversation.
+That is part of why our account replacement warranty is part of the purchase conversation.
 It gives the buyer a clearer path through the early handoff period, which is when good support matters most.

 This is also where pool routes training becomes more than a feature.
 Training helps the buyer understand how to keep the route organized, how to handle day-to-day service, and how to grow without losing control of the schedule.
 For a new owner, that support can make the difference between a route that merely exists and a route that performs.